middlebury/college-handbook/content/i-policies-for-all/health-safety/minors-on-campus.md

 Depending on the circumstances, reports may also be referred by Middlebury officials to local or state law enforcement authorities or other appropriate agencies (see also Sections 8 & 9, below).

 Complaints or reports under this policy will be addressed in accordance with existing policies, contracts, and/or appointment letters applicable to the individual and/or program at issue (e.g., Student Life Policies-General Disciplinary Processes \[undergraduate students\]; Language Schools policies \[language schools students\]; Bread Loaf School of English policies \[Bread Loaf students\]; Middlebury Institute policies \[Institute students\]; Employee Handbook, Faculty Handbook, or other policies, contracts or appointment letters applicable to the faculty or staff member for the particular program at issue).
-If the complaint includes allegations of sexual misconduct, domestic violence, dating violence, stalking, or harassment, the matter will be addressed in accordance with Middlebury’s [Policy Against Sexual Misconduct, Domestic  and Dating Violence and Misconduct, and Stalking](/assets/smdvs-prior-to-8-14-2020.pdf) and/or [Anti-Harassment/Discrimination Policy](/assets/anti-harassment-prior-to-8-14-2020.pdf) (as applicable).
+If the complaint includes allegations of sexual misconduct, domestic violence, dating violence, stalking, or harassment, the matter will be addressed in accordance with Middlebury’s [Non-Discrimination Policy](https://www.middlebury.edu/handbook/pages/i-policies-for-all/non-discrim-policies/b-1-a-non-discrimination-policy/).
 Complaints against undergraduate students who are enrolled in another Middlebury program at the time the alleged conduct occurred may be addressed in accordance with that program’s disciplinary processes and/or in accordance with Middlebury’s Student Life Policy-General Disciplinary Processes, as appropriate.
 Complaints against student employees may be addressed in accordance with applicable employment policies and/or Middlebury’s Student Life policies, as appropriate.

 **8.**  **Mandated Reporting Under Vermont Law and Other Applicable State Laws**